parnianrazavipour/Spoiler-Alert/README.md

 Final project for the NLP course in Spring 2024 at the Computer Engineering Department, Sharif University of Technology, under the supervision of Dr. Asgari.

 ### Disclaimer
 I cloned the project from the original repository and made some changes to the code and the README file.
-The original repository can be found [here](https://github.com/parnianrazavipour/Introduction-to-Bioinformatics-project/tree/main) which is currently Private.
+The original repository can be found [here](https://github.com/NLP-Final-Projects/Spoiler-Alert) which was previously Private.
 The work is done by our team and I was allowed to use the code and the README file for my own repository.

 # Project Overview